j0sh/daily-standup/README.md

 #### Image metadata writer evaluation

-Looked at ffmpeg: image metadata support is not amazing.
+1. ffmpeg: image metadata support is not amazing.
 There is something, but unclear the full extent; in any case it would be cumbersome.
-exiftool: this is what everyone seems to use for metadata, but it's in perl.
+2. exiftool: this is what everyone seems to use for metadata, but it's in perl.
 Not sure how I feel about shipping a [wasm perl interpreter](https://webperl.zero-g.net)
-exiv2: C++ so probably doable.
+3. exiv2: C++ so probably doable.
 Got it to compile on my box without too much fuss.

 Okay, now on to cross-compiling for wasm...